 So what’s next?
 I’m currently working on a third book.
-I’ve learned that all the world building I’ve done on the scripts was easily adapted to novels.
+I’ve learned that all the world-building I’d done on the scripts was easily adapted to novels.
 Well, it’s not exactly easy, but it is fun.
-The first two novels are complete but I’m waiting till there’s a few more before I try to publish anything.
-Like the film industry, traditional publishing is also fading into oblivion.
+The first two novels are complete but I’m waiting till there are a few more before I try to publish anything.
+I’m also the founder of VOXXEN.
+An audiobook software that allows users to read their book or script in any number of voices for each character.
+Our working prototype is currently making rounds to investors for funding so we can go to market and empower writers worldwide.

-Why bother trying to be creative anymore?
-Like I said, it’s fun.
 If you’re a young filmmaker and you’re making a movie, keep in mind that you will want to remember the experience fondly.
 Embrace and welcome all of it.
-The collaborators, the problem solving, the challenges.
-And know that these days, the process itself, is likely the only reward.
-Whether the film is cringe or genius, won’t determine its fate.
+The collaborators, the problem-solving, the challenges.
+And know that these days, the process itself is likely the only reward.
+Whether the film is cringe or genius won’t determine its fate.
 As with all creative pursuits, someone relevant may see it and help you or they won’t.
 There’s no control over that.
-All you can control for, is your attitude.
+All you can control for is your attitude.
 Stay positive.

 MikeAbout.jpg